Modbus UDP Specification

 That's the beauty of the thing, basically we have not changed anything of the Modbus application level (and TCP) specification but how messages are transported.

 This means that the IP specific header (called MBAP in the specification) is exactly the same as for Modbus/TCP.
 It's 7 bytes long and composed of the following fields:

 Also nothing has changed about possible network setups.
-They are not really limited by the specification; it is possible to setup multi-master systems or realize bidirectional communication (i.e. have nodes that are master and slave at the same time).
-However, the user should be well aware that there are implications in terms of transport (e.g. collisions etc.) if one deviates from the Master/Slave schema.
+They are not really by the specification; it is possible to setup multi-master systems or realize bidirectional communication (i.e. have nodes that are master and slave at the same time).
+However, the user should be well aware that there are implications from deviations of the Master/Slave schema.

 Definately not.
 It is and has been as easy as this and it works great.

 Well, only the implementation.
 Messages are unicast between nodes on the network, with two packages (a Request and a Response package/message) per transaction.